To enjoy the full Mail & Guardian online experience: please upgrade your browser

 As in the Truth and Reconciliation process of the mid-1990s, the choice will be between justice on the one hand and reconciliation in the name of progress on the other—or, to put it another way, justice to the collective rather than to the individual.

 2010 was the year in which certain key political actors, such as Cosatu, appeared to wake up to the pressure that wide-scale corruption is imposing on the system of governance.
-About time.

 A critical mass of progressive political actors accrued last year, willing to acknowledge the scale and intensity of the problem.
 That, at least, was progress; though it was also the year when new lows in egregious corporate conduct were set with the Ancelor Mittal-ITC BEE deal.